adopted-ember-addons/ember-data-factory-guy/README.md

   json.get() // => {id: 7, name: 'User3', style: 'normal', company: 1}

 ```

-Example: what json looks like
+- Example: what json payload from build looks like

-*Although the RESTAdapter is being used, this works the same with ActiveModel or JSONAPI adapters*
+ - Although the RESTAdapter is being used, this works the same with ActiveModel or JSONAPI adapters

 ```javascript